Temple Chevallier: Life

 Son of Rev. Temple Fiske Chevallier, rector of Badingham, Suffolk, of the Chevallier family of Aspall Hall, Chevallier was educated at Pembroke College, Cambridge, and was ordained a priest in 1820.
 He became a Fellow of Pembroke College in 1819.
-He was a Fellow and Tutor of Catharine Hall (St Catharine's College, Cambridge) in 1820 and Hulsean lecturer in Divinity from 1826 to 1827.
+He was a fellow and tutor of Catharine Hall (St Catharine's College, Cambridge) in 1820 and Hulsean lecturer in divinity from 1826 to 1827.
 He was curate and then vicar of St Andrew the Great, Cambridge.

 His lectures were published as Of the proofs of the divine power and wisdom derived from the study of astronomy in 1835.

-That same year, Chevallier was invited to become Professor of Astronomy at the newly founded University of Durham.
-A chair of Mathematics and Astronomy existed at the University of Durham between 1841 and 1871; Chevallier was the one to hold this post.
-He also served as Reader in Hebrew from 1835 to 1871, Registrar from 1835 to 1865, and from 1834 to 1835 also assisted with lectures in Divinity.
+That same year, Chevallier was invited to become professor of mathematics at the newly founded University of Durham.
+A chair of mathematics and astronomy existed at the University of Durham between 1841 and 1871; Chevallier was the one to hold this post.
+He also served as reader in Hebrew from 1835 to 1871, registrar from 1835 to 1865, and from 1834 to 1835 also assisted with lectures in divinity.

 He was instrumental in establishing the Durham University Observatory (in 1839), serving as its Director for thirty years, and from which he made important observations of Jupiter's moons and regular meteorological observations.
-From 1835 until his death, he also served as perpetual Parish Priest at Esh, just outside Durham, where he founded the village school and restored the church.
+From 1835 until his death, he also served as perpetual parish priest at Esh, just outside Durham, where he founded the village school and restored the church.

 After his resignation in 1871 from his academic posts following a stroke, he died on 4 November 1873.